skip to Main Content

 The University of Oregon’s Panhellenic community is a group of diverse women that are united in their respective pursuits of leadership and community involvement both within their respected chapter and the entire FSL community.
 Through the Panhellenic community, every student has ample opportunity to foster relationships and refine skills that not only directly impact our community tremendously, but also translate into the professional world.
 Our community opens an infinite amount of doors by both inspiring and empowering women to be the best version of themselves and to share that within the Panhellenic community and the University-at-large.
 Listed below are a few examples of the opportunities provided by the Office of Fraternity and Sorority Life that members have to grow as a leader and to develop professional engagement in our community:

-Greek Leadership Academy
+Fraternal Leadership Academy

 Emerging Leaders Retreat

 The Emerging Leaders Retreat is a program designed specifically for younger, recently welcomed members of the University of Oregon Fraternity and Sorority Community to learn more about the history of Greek organizations, discover their personal values, and engage in activities that focus on leadership development.
 The goal of the retreat is to start a conversation amongst younger membership that will develop thoughtful leadership and critical thinking in future leaders.
 Throughout this weekend, members of our community are challenged to think critically about the issues the Greek community is currently facing and what actions are needed to be taken in order to establish a future opportunities of leadership and personal development.
-Many members who have attended this weekend have gone on to hold leadership positions within their chapter, on PHC/IFC councils, and in various student organizations on campus.
+Many members who have attended this weekend have gone on to hold leadership positions within their chapter, on the council executive board, and in various student organizations on campus.

 Back To Top